bahllr/DS-Projects/README.md

 | Starter Code | Prompts and questions | [Here](./Project-1-CC.ipynb) |
 | Solution Code | Sample solutions for project 1 | [Here](https://git.generalassemb.ly/data-part-time/unit-project-solutions/blob/master/project-1/project-1_solutions.ipynb) |

-> Note: Instructors should withold providing project solutions until students have submitted their drafts.
+> Note: Instructors should withhold providing project solutions until students have submitted their drafts.
 In order to do so, avoid forking this repo and instead clone down materials locally, create a new repository in your student org, and upload materials manually.

 ---

 ## Project Objective

-Technical interviews are a core component of being a data scientist.
-Moreover, they're a fun way to practice your new Python skills.
+We've provided a Jupyter notebook Project-1-CC.ipynb that contains the kinds of coding challenges that often come up in data science job interviews.
+In addition to preparing you for interviews, completing challenges like these is a fun way to develop your Python skills.

-Below we've included four coding challenges.
-You should complete each of these in Python, and test your solutions to verify they work.
-You are encouraged to comment your code to so you can explain what is occuring at each step.

-Many of these are common practice problems, which means some solutions can be found online.
+Some of these problems are well known, so it may be possible to find complete solutions online.
 Students should see these questions as an opportunity to challenge themselves; looking up answers limits the potential growth that comes from practice and repetition of these skills.

----

-## Code Challenges

-> The following code challenges are drawn from common exercises used in technical interviews.

-### Challenge 1: Largest Palindrome
-A palindromic number reads the same both ways.
-The largest palindrome made from the product of two 2-digit numbers is 9009 = 91 × 99.
-Find the largest palindrome made from the product of two 3-digit numbers.

-### Challenge 2: Summation of primes
-The sum of the primes below 10 is 2 + 3 + 5 + 7 = 17.
-Find the sum of all the primes below two million.

-### Challenge 3: Multiples of 3 and 5
-If we list all the natural numbers below 10 that are multiples of 3 or 5, we get 3, 5, 6 and 9.
-The sum of these multiples is 23.
-Find the sum of all the multiples of 3 or 5 below 1000.

-### Challenge 4: String Compressor
-Implement a method to perform basic string compression using the counts of repeated characters.
-For example, the string 'aabcccccaaa' would become a2b1c5a3.
-If the “compressed” string would not become smaller than the original string, your method should return the original string.
-You can assume the string has only uppercase and lowercase letters (a-z).
-Specify whether your solution is case sensitive or insensitive, and what you would need to change to make it the other.

----

 ## Project Requirements

-In a Jupyter Notebook, create working solutions for all of the questions above.
+Create working solutions for all of the questions above.

 Your notebook should include:

-1. Text for each question, copy and pasted from this file (preferably in markdown).
+1. Text for each question.
 2. A working solution to each problem.
-   - Do not include test, practice, or broken code (*unless you were unable to create a working solution*).
+Do not include test, practice, or broken code unless you were unable to create a working solution.
-3. Comments for all of your code.
-   - In your comments, describe any assumptions you made in order to solve these problems.
+3. Comments for all of your code that explain your steps and describe any assumptions you made in order to solve these problems.
 4. **Bonus**: In programming (and life), there may be multiple ways to solve a problem.
 After completing our challenges, go back and see if you can think of any other valid methods!

 ---